vinceyyy/Aerostat/README.md

 ```bash
 pip install aerostat-launcher
 ```
 Once installed, it can be used directly via `aerostat`.
 If it doesn't work, add `python -m` prefix to all commands, i.e. `python -m aerostat deploy`.

 Only three commands needed for deploying your model: `install`, `login`, and `deploy`.

 ### Setup
 1. Run the following command to install all the dependencies needed to run Aerostat.
-   This will open a pop-up PowerShell window, and ask for admin permission.
-Please allow it to continue.
+Please allow installation in the pop-up windows to continue.
 ```bash
 aerostat install
 ```